Outage Probability Analysis of MRC-Based Fluid Antenna Systems under Rician Fading: Abstract

 \section{Abstract}

-This paper investigates a fluid antenna system (FAS) where a single-antenna transmitter communicates with a receiver equipped with a fluid antenna (FA) over a Rician fading channel.
-Considering that multiple ports among the $M$ available FA ports can be activated, the receiver selects the best $K$ with the highest instantaneous signal-to-noise ratio (SNR) and combines the received signals at the selected ports using maximum ratio combining.
-The statistics of the post-combining SNR are derived using a Laplace transform-based approach, which allows to analyze the outage probability (OP) of the FAS.
-Additional closed-form expressions for a lower bound on the OP and the asymptotic OP at high SNR are presented.
+This paper investigates a fluid antenna system (FAS) where a single-antenna transmitter communicates with a receiver equipped with a fluid antenna (FA) over Rician fading channels.
+Two channel models are considered to incorporate the correlation among the ports into the fading gains, namely: i) the widely used {\em physical reference port model}, implemented by considering the first physical port as the reference port; and ii) the more accurate {\em virtual reference port model}, considering a common port correlation coefficient and implemented by assuming the presence of a virtual reference port.
+Assuming that multiple ports among the $M$ available FA ports can be activated, the receiver selects the best $K$ with the highest instantaneous signal-to-noise ratio (SNR) and combines the received signals at the selected ports using maximum ratio combining.
+For both port models, the statistics of the post-combining SNRs are derived using a characteristic function approach, which allows to analyze the outage probabilities (OPs) of the FAS.
+Additional closed-form lower bounds on the OPs and the asymptotic OPs at high SNR are derived, revealing the diversity order of the FAS to be $M$.
 Numerical results validate the analytical framework and demonstrate the interplay of key system parameters on the performance of the considered MRC-based FAS.
+Specifically, the inaccuracy of the physical reference port model becomes increasingly evident as $M$, $K$, and the average SNR of the FAS increase.